Toruńska Street, Bydgoszcz: Main areas and edifices

 The house belonged to Ernst Emil Peterson, the mayor of Bromberg from 1840 to 1844.
 It then moved into the hands of his son Carl Julius Peterson, also mayor from 1881 to 1889.
 At the turn of the 20th century, the grand edifice was owned by the "Fowler Brotherhood" (Schützengilde).

 In the 1920s, Antoni Weynerowski purchased the edifice.
 He was a Polish entrepreneur, founder in Bydgoszcz of the firm Leo, renamed Kobra, one of the largest in Poland in the interwar period.

 After the end of World War II, the building housed a private post-secondary school, "FAMA".
 In the 2010s, the tenement has been left empty.
+It was renovated in 2025.